mspirito/user_query_classification_chatbot/README.md

 normalization(Drop 0,5) to avoidoverfitting and I used Bidirectional LSTM because it performs better for text classification.
 # Conclusion
-The model performance pretty well and it predicts pretty good the unseen data
+The model performs pretty well and it predicts pretty good the unseen data